ANZAzureDevs/New-Breakpoint/README.md

 ***

-## Series 1
+## Check out Series 1

+We had some great talks covering a range of developer and AI topics, including DevOps, MLOps, Python and Serverless.

-If you're looking for Series 1 shows, you can find them listed on our [Series 1 page](series-01.md).
+All Series 1 shows are listed on our [Series 1 page](series-01.md).